 We're breaking new ground for disabled abuse victims.

-Plans are in motion to develop 10 regionally located permanent centers and one fully outfitted RV mobile unit, each providing space for a multi-disciplinary team.
+Plans are in motion to develop regionally located permanent centers and fully outfitted RV mobile units, each providing space for a multi-disciplinary team.
 These teams will include law enforcement, prosecutors, medical staff, victim advocates, mental health specialists, forensic interviewers and representatives from each of Ohio’s disability-specific agencies.
 This model is the first of its kind anywhere in the world.

-The training teaches forensic interviewing best practices and makes considerations and adaptations to account for each individual’s disability, mental health disorder, assistive technology, language capacity and cultural background.
-The curriculum is designed to help forensic interviewers gather information from alleged victims in the most reliable and legally defensible manner.
-Participants learn through readings, didactic instruction, video examples, case scenarios and by participating in activities throughout the training.
+Each training teaches best practices and makes considerations and adaptations to account for each individual’s disability, mental health disorder, assistive technology, language capacity and cultural background.

 Our vision is to serve adults with disabilities who are alleged victims or witnesses of abuse, maltreatment or neglect.
 Our staff and partner agencies are expertly trained to meet the needs of every individual in a holistic manner, ensuring they are the center of the investigation and treatment plan.